DeanDodds/milestoneprojectone/TESTING.md

 are working correctly and fixed and broken links

 ## Known Bugs <a id="bugs"></a>
-* On iphone s devices home page callout section spills over its container and the background image is too zoomed in
+* On older devices home page callout section spills over its container and the background image is too zoomed in
-* On iphone s devices home page showcase card links need extra padding
+* On older devices home page showcase card links need extra padding
-* on iphone s devices contact page enquiry form overflows the container.
+* on older devices contact page enquiry form overflows the container.